openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

 .. tip::

-    For FG-Contagion and FG-Adjacency output **ONLY**, missing also indicates that the input window contained no foreground pixels (there was no information about foreground edge).
+    For FG-Contagion and FG-Adjacency output **ONLY**:
+    Missing also indicates that the input window contained no foreground pixels (there was no information about foreground edge).

 For all output types, :math:`rounded byte = (float precision * 254) + 1`

-You'll find the options displayed with the following names in the dropdown menu:
+The options are displayed with the following names in the dropdown menu:

 -   FG-Density   (FG-masked and normalized)
 -   FG-Contagion (FG-masked and normalized)